-Nothing would make me happier than for someone out in the world to do a search on the internet looking for legal solutions to long distance relationships between Spain and the USA and for them to find this Free Guide on Pareja de Hecho in Spain.
-It is my wish that should someone out in the world find themselves in a similar situation to the one I’ve shared with my significant other from Spain, I pray they may have a better chance at saving their long distance relationship than I did by having information I lacked.
+Nothing would make me happier than for someone out in the world to do a search on the internet looking for legal solutions to long-distance relationships between Spain and the USA and for them to find this Free Guide on Pareja de Hecho in Spain.
+It is my wish that should someone out in the world find themselves in a similar situation to the one I’ve shared with my significant other from Spain, I pray they may have a better chance at saving their long-distance relationship than I did by having the information I lacked.
 Had I known this information sooner, maybe, just maybe, things might be different today.
 Who knows.

 Our Story – An International Relationship